Saturday, September 27, 2008

 Lubitsch's specialty is that he is not only making an operetta film but also having fun with the operetta phenomenon.
 Somehow he transforms this into a vehicle of satire.
 The subjects of his satire include vanity and pretension.
 At the bottom there is great tenderness.
 We like his characters.
 We laugh with them.

-The slight story starts with a misunderstanding.
+The slight narrative starts with a misunderstanding.
 Maurice Chevalier is smiling at his sweetheart, the leader of the band Viennese Swallows (Claudette Colbert), but the insecure princess (Miriam Hopkins) thinks he is smiling at her.
 It all leads to marriage, unhappy at first, but Claudette gives Miriam a few sexy tips.
 At last, the checkers board is thrown on the bed.

 Only Yesterday